Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 What does the camp cost to the camp host?

-Camp hosts pay KVT’s community fee, which is 220€ in 2024.
+Camp hosts pay KVT’s camp coordination fee, which is 220€ in 2025.

 KVT will take care of the training for camp leaders and provide insurance to all volunteers who come through KVT.
 Volunteers take care of their own travels as long as public transport is available.